Our minds often create a distorted picture of ourselves and our abilities like this reflection of two faces in the water.

-Imagine that you wake up in the morning.
+Imagine that you walk to the bathroom after you wake up in the morning and look in the mirror.

 Your face is distorted as if in a funhouse mirror.